Asiatic cheetah: Former range

 The cheetah population in Afghanistan decreased to the extent that it has been considered extinct since the 1950s.
 Two skins were sighted in markets in the country, one in 1971, and another in 2006, the latter reportedly from Samangan Province.

 In India, the cheetah occurred in Rajputana, Punjab, Sind, and south of the Ganges from Bengal to the northern part of the Deccan Plateau.
 It was also present in the Kaimur District, Darrah and other desert regions of Rajasthan and parts of Gujarat and Central India.
-Akbar was introduced to cheetahs around the mid-16th century and used them for coursing blackbucks, chinkaras and antelopes.
+Akbar was introduced to cheetahs around the mid-16th century and used them for coursing, pursuing blackbucks, chinkaras and antelopes.
 He allegedly possessed 1,000 cheetahs during his reign but this figure might be exaggerated since there is no evidence of housing facilities for so many animals, nor of facilities to provide them with sufficient meat every day.

 Trapping of adult cheetahs, who had already learned hunting skills from wild mothers, for assisting in royal hunts is said to be another major cause of the species' rapid decline in India, as there is only one record of a litter ever born to captive animals.
 By the beginning of the 20th century, wild Asiatic cheetahs sightings were rare in India, so much so that between 1918 and 1945, Indian princes imported cheetahs from Africa for coursing.
 Three of India's last cheetahs were shot by the Maharajah of Surguja in 1948.
 A female was sighted in 1951 in Koriya district, northwestern Chhattisgarh.

 The last cheetah in the Indian subcontinent was allegedly sighted in 1997 in Balochistan, Pakistan.
 A cheetah skin was recovered in Islamabad.